Robert Lowe (singer)

-Robert Lowe is an American singer.
+Robert Lowe is an American singer, best known as the lead singer of the epic doom metal band Solitude Aeturnus and formerly Candlemass.

 Biography

 Lowe was brought into the band Solitude Aeturnus by his friend Lyle Steadham in 1988, replacing Kris Gabehardt.
 He is also the main lyricist on later albums.
-Lowe also appeared as a session singer on the first Last Chapter album.
+Lowe also appeared as a session singer on the first album of the band Last Chapter.
 In 1996, he sings on the debut album by trio out of Arlington, Texas: Liquid Sound Company: "Exploring the Psychedelic".